-2. The 'fall' of the cities of the nations recalls the 'fall' of Babylon the great in Rev 14,8 (cf. Rev 18,2) and associates Babylon with the cities of the nations.
+- 1. The fate of this 'Great City' in Rev 16,19 is compared with, and distinguished from, the fate of the cities of the nations, in a way that evokes the biblical distinction between Jerusalem and the gentile world.
+Furthermore, the splitting of this city into three parts by the earthquake recalls Zechariah's prophecy regarding the Lord's eschatological appearance in Jerusalem, when the Mount of Olives will be split into two parts, which are separated from the rest of Jerusalem (the third part) by a valley (Zech 14,4-5). - 2.
+The 'fall' of the cities of the nations recalls the 'fall' of Babylon the great in Rev 14,8 (cf. Rev 18,2) and associates Babylon with the cities of the nations.
 Babylon's particular destiny is then described separately, and differs considerably, from that of the 'Great City' mentioned in this passage.
-In this context, the fate of the 'Great City' in Rev 16,19 is clearly distinct from that of Babylon (Rev 17-19), and so the two cities must be considered different, irrespective of whether Babylon was also once called the 'Great City'.
-56
+In this context, the fate of the 'Great City' in Rev 16,19 is clearly distinct from that of Babylon (Rev 17-19), and so the two cities must be considered different, irrespective of whether Babylon was also called the 'Great City'.
+58 - 3.

-3. There is a temporal difference between the destruction of Babylon and the splitting of the Great City mentioned here.
 Although Babylon's fall is described later in the text (Rev 18), it was actually announced earlier, at Rev 14,8, and so precedes the eschatological events described in 16,19.
-The earlier announcement of Babylon's fall, and the fact that her destruction takes place during the reign of the Beast, at the hands of the Beast and his allies (Rev 17,16-17), confirm the distinction between Babylon and the 'Great City' that is split into three by an earthquake after the fifth bowl plague, at the conclusion of the Beast's reign.
+The earlier announcement of Babylon's fall, and the fact that her destruction takes place during the reign of the beast, at the hands of the beast and his allies (Rev 17,16-17), confirm the distinction between this city and the 'Great City' that is split into three by an earthquake after the fifth bowl plague, at the conclusion of the beast's reign.